connectivecpp/chops-net-ip/README.md

 ### Shared Buffer

-slkdjflk
+Reference counted byte buffer classes are used within Chops Net, but can be useful in other contexts.

-A detailed overview of utilities is [available here](doc/utility.md).
+A detailed overview of the utilities is [available here](doc/utility.md).

 # C++ Language Requirements and Alternatives